vaeryn-uk/vul/README.md

 * Extensibility for implementation of different notification types; `FVulHeadlineNotification` is the provided implementation.

+##### Text Notification Component

+`UVulTextNotificationComponent` can be attached to actor to render text to the screen at their position.
+This uses the `TVulNotificationCollection` above, using a standard notification implementation, `FVulTextNotification`, which can render text & icons.

 #### MultiBorder widget

 A reusable variation of a border widget that allows defining multiple, overlaid borders in its style definition.